livingdocsIO/documentation/public/guides/design/create-designs.md

 You just added a `myParagraph` component to the preview Livingdoc and assigned some sample text to the `text` template of this component.

-Now run `grunt dev` on your command line and you should get a browser window with your preview document, fully working with inline editing.
+Now start the development server on your command line and you should get a browser window with your preview document, fully working with inline editing.
 (NOTE: this is not the Livingdocs editor only the Livingdocs framework is loaded).

 #### A more complex example